-Join David Rivers for an in-depth discussion in this video Accessing and editing the team site, part of Learn Office 365: The Basics.
+Join David Rivers for an in-depth discussion in this video Accessing and editing the team site, part of Learning Office 365.

 - One of the greatest advantages to using Office 365 is your ability to collaborate with others.
 It can be the entire organization, everyone who has an account, or select members, and we can do so by working on a Team Site, something we talked about in a previous movie.
 We're going to dive a little bit deeper now into Team Sites.
 You can see I've gone back to the Office 365 start page.
 You can click Office 365 to get here if you're not already seeing this.
 Down at the bottom, you can see that there is a tile for Sites, it shows up with the Sharepoint icon, it's SharePoint technology that drives Team Sites.

 We can also go to the app launcher in the top left corner, click there, and select Sites.
 Either way, it's going to take us to our Sites page where we see the default Team Site, and we can access it from here, and the other sites that we might want to follow that were created, like our User Conference 2016 site that was created earlier, or we can also create new sites and edit existing sites from here.
 Let's just go to our default team site.
 We'll click Team Site and you'll see what was created for you when you set up Office 365.

 Landon Hotels. with the company name, you can see it's the Landon Hotels Team Site.
 And on this Home page that we're looking at, we have a Newsfeed for starting a conversation, and over here, a Documents area where we can upload files and sync them up, giving everyone on the team access to those files.
 These are what we call Web Parts, these two pieces, and we can maneuver those, change them up a little bit.
 You'll also notice links over here on the left to a Notebook, so we can click there to go to OneNote Online, and this is a shared Notebook that's part of the Team Site.